 Analysis / Bias

-In review, World Population Review monitors world population with real census and UN data, as well as real-time estimates based on birth and death rates.
+In review, World Population Review monitors world population with real census and UN data and real-time estimates based on birth and death rates.
 The amount of data found on this website is overwhelming as you can click on individual countries, states, and counties to dig deeper into the data.
 For example, clicking on China will pull up a profile page with a wealth of data such as World Population Rank, World Percentage, Growth Rate, Density, and much more.
 The profile also features a lengthy written report about China and population trends.
 Some of the sources used for this report are the World Bank, Columbia University, and the Council on Foreign Relations.
 Another feature is the ability to search by zip code, which allows you to learn detailed information about the demographics of the zone.

 Editorially, we cannot find evidence of any overt political opinions being offered.
 This is a straight-up data-driven website with minimal bias.
 However, they sometimes utilize controversial sources such as data from Richard Lynn, who calculated IQ by country.
 His study has been accused of being racially biased.

 Failed Fact Checks

 Overall, we rate the World Population Review as least biased based on providing data with minimal bias.
 We also rate them as Mostly Factual rather than High due to the occasional use of poor sources.
 (D. Van Zandt 11/5/2019) Updated (5/09/2021)